 Whether it’s multiple events or just one, making time with your loved ones will make the stressful time before a move a little easier.

 Plan these outings early in the month because you won’t want to leave it until the last minute.
-Once you make the move you can start making arrangements to catch up with the friends you didn’t get the opportunity to see beforehand.
+Once you make the move, you can start making arrangements to catch up with the friends you didn’t get the opportunity to see beforehand.

 Leave Towels, Linens, Etc. Unpacked To Use On Moving Day

 Towels, Linens, and other cloth products can be great to use as furniture movers.
-You can fold towels and lay them down while moving furniture to save the floors from being scratched or put them in between items during the move to avoid damage.
+You can fold towels and lay them down while moving furniture to save the floors from being scratched, or put them in between items during the move to avoid damage.

 Depending on how many towels or linens you have, some can be used during packing as well.
 Smaller towels or wash cloths can be used to wrap dishes in.
 These are also easily replaceable, so you won’t have to carry extra boxes.

 Redirect Your Mail

 Looking for an Extra Hand?